SketchResponse/sketchresponse/docs/getting_started.md

 To work with the SketchResponse codebase, there are a few technology prerequisites that you will need installed on your machine.

 * In order to clone the repository you will need to install [Git](https://git-scm.com/downloads) on your computer.
-You may also want to create a [Github](http://github.com) account, though you should not need one to simply clone the SketchResponse repository.
-You will need a Github account if you want to contribute changes back to the project.
+You may also want to create a [Github](http://github.com) account, though you should not need one to simply clone the SketchResponse repository from the command line.
+You will need to be logged into a Github account if you want to clone the repository through your browser.
+You will also need a Github account if you want to contribute changes back to the project.

 * The Sketch Tool front-end is built using [Node.js](https://nodejs.org/en/download/) and npm (which is now packaged with Node).
 You will need to have both of these installed on your computer.